Stay Safe During Harvest

 Harvest tragedies can happen from a variety of dangers.
 Power lines and electrical equipment are a hazard, and other accidents occur from falls and entanglements.
-According to the Iowa Department of Public Health, about 500 Iowans report injuries from farm machinery, tractors and falls each year.
+According to a 2017 report by the Iowa Department of Public Health, about 500 Iowans report injuries from farm machinery, tractors and falls each year.
 Nearly half of these injuries occur during the harvest season, from August through November.

 Keep your eyes open and your brain in gear to avoid the ever-present hazards of working with farm equipment.

 Electric lines and electrical equipment Each year, dozens of farm workers are killed and hundreds are injured in accidents involving power lines and electrical equipment, according to Safe Electricity.